 Meet the Expert

-Tonya Lana is a North Carolina-based cosmetic chemist with a Master's of Science in chemistry from North Carolina Central University.
+Tonya Lane is a North Carolina-based cosmetic chemist with a Master's of Science in chemistry from North Carolina Central University.

 What is Aloe Vera?